 Who Can Apply for E-Shram Card?
 Eligibility Criteria Explained (2026 Guide)

-Before applying for an E-Shram Card, the most common question workers ask is:
+Before applying for an E-Shram Card, one of the most common questions workers ask is:

 “Am I eligible for E-Shram registration?”